bernardpeh/Understanding-Blockchain-and-Cryptocurrency/chapter_01.md

-# What is the blockchain
+# The blockchain

-In simple terms, it is a chain of sequential blocks with each block containing some insert-only transaction data, like a ledger.
+In simple terms, a blockchain is a chain of sequential blocks with each block containing some insert-only transaction data, like a ledger.

 ![Image credit from Bitcoin.org](assets/blockchain-overview.svg)

 ## Features:

 * Decentralised: Distributed ledger, no need for centralised authority.

 * Peer-to-peer: All nodes know how to sync with each other intelligently.

 * Immutable: Cryptography ensures all transactions are unique and irreversible.

 * Secure: Consensus mechanism ensures a compromised node won’t affect the rest of the operation.

 ![Differences between centralisation, decentralisation and distributed network](assets/centralised-decentralised-distributed.png)